Eligibility requirements and application

 Interstate ACDBE firms should apply for Wisconsin ACDBE certification with Milwaukee County.

-WisDOT Certified DBEWisDOT Certified DBE Logo
+WisDOT Certified DBE WisDOT Certified DBE Logo

 Certified DBEs may use the WISDOT Certified DBE logo.